MicrosoftDocs/win32/desktop-src/DirectShow/displaytype.md

 ---
-Description: The DisplayType function sends information about a media type to the debug output location.
+description: The DisplayType function sends information about a media type to the debug output location.
 Ignored in retail builds. ms.assetid: '63a88508-dff8-4869-97e5-0f75f4a9dca0'
 title: DisplayType function (Wxdebug.h) ms.topic: reference